turingschool/front-end-curriculum/lessons/module-3/react-basic-lifecycle-methods-and-propTypes.md

 ### componentDidMount

 Per [the docs](https://reactjs.org/docs/react-component.html#componentdidmount), `componentDidMount()` is invoked "immediately after a component is mounted."
+When `componentDidMount()` is called, this signalizes that the component - and all its sub-componentes - have rendered properly.
 Any functionality that is dependent on existing DOM nodes should live here.
 For example, let's say you want to set state which affects a `<p>` tag, you need to wait until that `<p>` tag exists before you can throw any additional information into it.

 This is also the go-to location to fire off an API call or network request.